 Activation is a full day event of activities that will be laid on by the County Active Support Units

 Activation usually takes place over a weekend in July, every year (except on a Peak year).
-The event takes place near Carsington Water and is a one-day event (Saturday for Scouts & Explorers, Sunday for Cubs).
+The event takes place near Carsington Water and is a one-day event - Saturday for Cubs (or Scouts under 11), Sunday for Scouts & Explorers.

 - Archery and Shooting